 Avoiding unnecessary skilled nursing facility stays

 Skilled nursing facilities and rehabilitation clinics are costly, but they’re necessary for many people recovering from injuries or serious medical conditions.
 However, if the patient has the right type of support at home, staying in a skilled nursing facility may be unnecessary.

 Evaluating whether a patient can heal at home often starts with assessing the individual’s ability to manage Activities of Daily Living (ADLs), including dressing, bathing and preparing meals.
 Arranging for home-delivered meals takes two major burdens off a patient recovering at home: getting to the grocery store and preparing meals.
 If physical therapy (PT) can also be provided in home, that combination of nutrition and PT may make the difference between more costly recovery in a skilled nursing facility and a less expensive, equally effective, and more comfortable recovery at home.

 Many chronic conditions, particularly diabetes and hypertension, can be managed through improved nutrition.
 For example, a study published in Health Affairs showed that providing access to nutritious meals through home delivery, resulted in up to 27% fewer cases of uncontrolled diabetes.
 When chronic conditions are controlled, that can reduce a patient’s overall health bill.

 More senior citizens want to “age in place,” but it’s not always possible if an individual doesn’t have the right support.
 If access to nutrition is a roadblock to independent living, home-delivered meals can be the one factor that makes it possible for a senior citizen to continue living in their home and avoid moving to a costly facility.

-Families and healthcare organizations around the nation depend on Mom’s Meals NourishCare to deliver refrigerated, condition-appropriate meals to homes around the country.
-For more information about Mom’s Meals NourishCare, click here.
+Learn more about how health care organizations and families around the nation depend on Mom’s Meals to deliver refrigerated, condition-specific meals to homes around the country.